Forecasting Propagation

 Generating a Propagation Forecast

-The generated display on the Prediction tab shows time on its horizontal access, and frequency on its vertical access.
-A frequency scale labeled in MHz is provided along the right margin, and a wavelength scale labeled in meters is provided along the left axis.
-Below the time axis, PropView displays two horizontal bars indicating the solar position at your station and at the DX station; in these bars, yellow means "sun is up", black means "sun is down", and grey means "twilight"; to display a Solar Colors panel that provides a color key for each of these conditions, check Prediction tab's Show Color Keys box.
+Below the graphical prediction's time axis, PropView displays two horizontal bars indicating the solar position at your station and at the DX station; in these bars, yellow means "sun is up", black means "sun is down", and grey means "twilight"; to display a Solar Colors panel that provides a color key for each of these conditions, check the Prediction tab's Show Color Keys box.

 If the Plot Critical Frequencies box is checked, PropView displays the following frequencies hour-by-hour

-If the Show Open Bands box is checked, PropView displays horizontal lines for each amateur band for which propagation is possible.
-The width of each line indicates the likelihood that propagation will occur:
+If the Show Open Bands box is checked, PropView displays horizontal lines for each amateur band for which propagation is possible and for which the box for that band in the Prediction Bands panel on the Configuration window's Prediction tab is checked.
+The width of each line indicates the likelihood that propagation will occur.

-You can generate new short path or long path predictions by click the Prediction tab's Predict SP or Predict LP buttons respectively.
+You can generate new short path or long path predictions by clicking the Prediction tab's Predict SP or Predict LP buttons respectively.

 The black curve represents the lowest useable frequency (LUF) as a function of time.
 Any frequency lower than the black curve will not support communications due to absorption.